department-of-veterans-affairs/vets-website/_employment/job-seekers/career-fairs.md

 [Military Officers Association of America (MOAA)](http://www.moaa.org/) hosts six free, live hiring and networking events, as well as quarterly virtual events for Servicemembers and their spouses.

-[TechExpoUSA.com](https://techexpousa.com/) serves as an online career center where defense contractors, technology companies, consulting firms, and numerous US governmental agencies can recruit and hire experienced professionals with security clearance.
+[TechExpoUSA.com](https://techexpousa.com/) serves as an online career center where defense contractors, technology companies, consulting firms, and numerous U.S. governmental agencies can recruit and hire experienced professionals with security clearance.

-[Virtual Job Scout](https://www.virtualjobscout.org/), sponsored by the US Chamber of Commerce Foundation’s Hiring Our Heroes, connects Veterans, transitioning Servicemembers, and military spouses with recruiters online.
+[Virtual Job Scout](https://www.virtualjobscout.org/), sponsored by the U.S. Chamber of Commerce Foundation’s Hiring Our Heroes, connects Veterans, transitioning Servicemembers, and military spouses with recruiters online.

 [Veteran Recruiting job fairs](http://veteranrecruiting.com/) are virtual events that give job seekers the opportunity to chat live with employers online.
 Employers are also available offline.